himanshuwarudkar9/Person-Tracking/README.md

 Prepare videos
 Put all your .mp4 video files in the VIDEO_DIR.

-1. Run the main script
+1. Run the main script:- python detect_and_track.py
-python detect_and_track.py

-3. Outputs
+2. Outputs
 - Annotated videos in /output
 -results.csv file with the following format: id, video, frame, bbox_x, bbox_y, bbox_w, bbox_h